 They were the only Jewish family in predominantly Catholic Naugatuck.
 Throughout his life, Adrian avoided drawing attention to his Jewish heritage, calling himself a ‘New Englander.’
 He eventually dropped his last name and took his father’s first name, so he was known as Gilbert Adrian.

-He spent four months at Parsons’ Paris branch, where he designed a gown for a costume ball that caught Irving Berlin’s attention.
+He later spent four months at Parsons’ Paris branch, where he designed a gown for a costume ball that caught Irving Berlin’s attention.
 Berlin invited him to design costumes for his Music Box Revue in New York City.

 He didn't contribute much to the show, but Natacha Rambova, Rudolph Valentino's wife, invited him to Hollywood to work on her husband's film.
-Adrian bought a white suit and a black cape lined in red satin and went west.
+Adrian bought a white suit and a black cape lined in red satin and headed west.

 He was 24, charming and confident.
 Soon he was designing costumes for Cecil B. DeMille's The King of Kings.
 Louis B. Mayer gave him work designing startling and unusual costumes for Greta Garbo.
 He created a Eugenie hat for Garbo in the film Romance, which influenced hat design for a decade.
 Her belted trench coat and slouch hat in A Woman of Affairs caught the attention of Women's Wear Daily.

 Hollywood was just then beginning to influence American fashion as Paris long had.
 In 1930, 8 million Americans went to the movies every week.
-Film studios began working with retailers to tie-in movie fashions with ready-to-wear clothing.
+Film studios began working with retailers to tie in movie fashions with ready-to-wear clothing.

 In 1932, Adrian designed a long white organdy dress with ruffled sleeves for Joan Crawford in the film Letty Lynton.
 The dress was produced by as many as 250 tailors, cutters, beaders, embroiders, jewel craftsmen, feather workers and seamstresses.